-1) The timing, rate and volume of the take, including restrictions on abstraction required to give effect to the minimum flows set in H.4 Environmental flows and levels.
+- 1) The timing, rate and volume of the take, including restrictions on abstraction required to give effect to the minimum flows set in H.4 Environmental flows and levels. - 2) The design, location and maintenance of the intake structure to minimise adverse effects on fish species. - 3) Measures to ensure the reasonable and efficient use of water, including ensuring consistency with industry good practice.